netdata/netdata/docs/guides/monitor/process.md

 page faults.
 And when an incident is afoot, use Metric Correlations to reduce mean time to resolution (MTTR) and cognitive load.

-If you want more specific metrics from your custom application, check out Netdata's [statd support](/collectors/statsd.plugin/README.md).
+If you want more specific metrics from your custom application, check out Netdata's [statsd support](/collectors/statsd.plugin/README.md).
 With statd, you can send detailed metrics from your application to Netdata and visualize them with per-second granularity.
 Netdata's statsd collector works with dozens of [statsd server implementations](https://github.com/etsy/statsd/wiki#client-implementations), which work with most application